cocoppang/ShieldStore/README.md

 If you have any question, don't hesitate to send an e-mail to [T.Kim](thkim@calab.kaist.ac.kr).

-From T. Kim, J. Park, J. Woo, S. Jeon
+From T. Kim, J. Park, J. Woo, S. Jeon J. Huh